raclettejs/raclette-docs/docs/introduction/architecture.md

 ## Summary

-Raclette provides a clear separation of concerns between configuration, logic, and rendering.
+raclette provides a clear separation of concerns between configuration, logic, and rendering.
 The architecture can be visualized as:

 ![Architecture graphic](/graphics/architecture.jpeg)